RaajeevChandran/E-COMMERCE-MERN/README.md

 4. Integrated the application with Stripe payment gateway.

 ### `TO-DO's`
+1. Improve the overall UI of the website.
-1. Making the site entirely responsive.
+2. Making the site entirely responsive.
-2. Create more categories of products.
+3. Create more categories of products.
-3. Enhance user engagement with vivid front-end magic.
+4. Enhance user engagement with vivid front-end magic.